inter-action/blog/others/typescript/typescript.md

+# Title: 听我吹牛B, typescript 只是个幌子 :) ?
-# Title: General introduction to Programming language ?
+// General introduction to Programming language

 # why the heck is this written in english:
 *lazy guy*, hate to type, hate to translate things in my head

 # Outlines:
+  * NodeJS - this is where typescript matters, believe me you dont want debug error on server.
   * why learn new language
   * general language introduction
   * typescript (this may be omitted)
+  * vscode
+  * looking ahead....

 #  why learning another language: